michael-yin/scrapy_guru/docs/source/index.rst

 :doc:`topic/zaw`
     How to enhance your terminal shell.

-:doc:`topic/scrapy_command`
-    Scrapy command you should master.

 :doc:`topic/how_to_debug`
-    How to debug your scrapy spider.
+    How to troubleshoot your scrapy spider.

 :doc:`topic/mitmproxy`
     How to inspect your http request.